Kateřina Siniaková: 2022: Career Golden Slam, again world No. 1

-2023: Australian Open doubles title
+2023: Doubles: Australian Open win.
+Singles: two titles

 Siniaková began season at the 2023 Adelaide International 1 where she failed to qualify in singles, but teamed up with Storm Hunter to reach the final in which they were defeated by Taylor Townsend and Asia Muhammed.

-At the Australian Open, she reunited with Krejčíková in the women’s doubles, where they won their 24th consecutive major match, and their seventh doubles Grand Slam title and for the first time, defended a major title.
+At the Australian Open, she reunited with Krejčíková in the women's doubles, where they won their 24th consecutive major match, and their seventh doubles major title and for the first time, defended a major title.
 With this win, Siniaková retained the world No. 1 doubles ranking.
+She and Krejčíková won the Indian Wells Open doubles title.

+She reached her first singles final of the season at the Bad Homburg Open and second at this tournament, defeating second seed Liudmila Samsonova and Emma Navarro in the same day.
+Finally, she won her fourth singles title by defeating Lucia Bronzetti in two sets.

+Siniaková won her 23rd career doubles title alongside Krejčíková at the 2023 San Diego Open.
+She defeated compatriot Marie Bouzková to win her fifth WTA Tour singles title and second of the year at the Jiangxi Open.

+In November, it was announced that Siniaková and Krejčíková would no longer play doubles together, a change initiated by Siniaková.

+She ended the year ranked No. 45 in singles and No. 10 in doubles – her lowest year-end doubles ranking since 2017.